evilimas/Meme-Generator-React/Readme.md

 - **React:** The application is built using the React library, allowing for the efficient and dynamic rendering of components.

+## Check It Out

+Visit the live [Meme Generator](https://memegen-react.netlify.app/)  to explore its features and functionality.

 ## How to Contribute

 If you'd like to contribute to the development of this meme generator, feel free to fork the repository and submit a pull request.